ploomber/doc/examples/panel/rag-news/README.md

 # News summarizer

+A RAG application for summarizing the latest news.

 To download today's news and compute the embeddings you first need to set the OpenAI key:

 ```bash